databrickslabs/jupyterlab-integration/README_v2.md

     To install Databricks CLI and configure profile(s) for your cluster(s), please refer to [AWS](https://docs.databricks.com/user-guide/dev-tools/databricks-cli.html) / [Azure](https://docs.azuredatabricks.net/user-guide/dev-tools/databricks-cli.html)

-    Whenever `$PROFILE` is used in this documentation, it refers to a valid Databricks CLI profile name, stored in a shell environment variable.
+    Note: *Whenever `$PROFILE` is used in this documentation, it refers to a valid Databricks CLI profile name, stored in a shell environment variable.*

 5. **SSH access to the Databricks cluster**